TTY callers: 940-369-8652

 (ACCESS, Transfer Ambassadors, Orientation and Transition Leaders)

-At the University of North Texas, we are dedicated to helping you reach your academic potential.
-We offer many programs, services and workshops throughout the year that will help you hone your study and leadership skills or assist in your transition to college.
+At the University of North Texas, we’re dedicated to helping you reach your academic potential.
+We offer many programs, services and workshops throughout the year that’ll help you hone your study and leadership skills or assist in your transition to UNT.
 Your success is our top priority.

 The Learning Center hosts sessions and operates facilities to ensure academic success.
 These include: